-370 VR, TW, ME, AB, and BHM contributed to the concept of the method.
-VR performed, analysed, and visualized the experiments and wrote the pulse and AU programs.
-MC and AAM carried out the experiment on Rpo4/7.
+Author contributions.
+VŘ, TW, ME, AB, and BHM contributed to the concept of the method.
+VŘ performed, analyzed, and visualized the experiments and wrote the pulse and AU programs.
+MC and AAM carried out the experiment on Rpo4/7\.
 VŘ, MC, AAM, and TW tested the software.
-RC expressed the ASC and HET-s(218-289) protein fibrils and AT the Rpo4/7 protein complex.
-TW analysed the field drift of the 1.2 GHz magnet.
+RC expressed the ASC and HET-s(218-289) protein fibrils and AT the Rpo4/7\ protein complex.
+TW analyzed the field drift of the 1.2 GHz magnet.
 BHM conceived and supervised the project.
-VR and BHM prepared the original draft.
+VŘ and BHM prepared the original draft.
 All authors reviewed and edited the article.

-375 10 Competing interests

-ME is an executive editor and AB and BHM are members of the editorial board of Magnetic Resonance.
-The peer-review process was guided by an independent editor, and the authors have also no other competing interests to declare.
-The other authors declare that they have no conflict of interest.
+Competing interests.
+At least one of the (co-)authors is a member of the editorial board of Magnetic Resonance.
+The peer-review process was guided by an independent editor, and the authors also have no other competing interests to declare.